HubRise/website/content/blog/20250226-white-label/en/__post.md

 3. We handle SSL certificates and setup.

 Your branded apps will be available in two business days, ready for your customers.

-For more details, check our [HubRise White Label documentation](/docs/white-label).

 ## Available Now